Xi'an City Wall

 Xi'an City Wall Map

 Initially, the wall was built with layers of dirt, with the base layer including also lime and glutinous rice extract.
 Throughout the time the wall has been restored three times.
-In 1568, Zhang Zhi (the government officer of that period) was in charge to rebuild the wall with bricks.
+In 1568, Zhang Zhi, the government officer of that period, was in charge to rebuild the wall with bricks.
 In 1781, another officer, Bi Yuan, refitted the wall and the gate towers.
-More recently (since 1983) the Shaanxi Provincial Government restored the wall again.
-The circular City Wall Park has been built along the high wall and the deep moat.
-The thriving trees and flowers decorate the classical Chinese architecture of the wall, adding additional beauty to the city of Xi'an.
+More recently since 1983, the Shaanxi Provincial Government restored the wall again.
+The peripheral City Wall Park has been built along the high wall and the deep moat.
+The thriving trees and flowers decorate the classical Chinese architecture of the wall, adding natural beauty to the city of Xi'an.

 Repairing the City Wall